starkfell/100DaysOfIaC/articles/day.8.deploy.tech.comparison.md

 The #1 advantage of Terraform is that it supports multiple cloud platforms, like Azure, Amazon, and Google Cloud Platform.
 So, if your org uses multiple cloud platforms, Terraform can be a great choice, because it provides a single declarative, idempotent language for describing your deployments across multiple platforms.

-Terraform does claim an advantage to JSON in terms of human readability, but at the cost of a custom (non-native, 3rd party).
+Terraform does claim an advantage to JSON in terms of human readability, but at the cost of a non-native, 3rd party language.
 Because Azure DevOps supports any cloud, any language, you will find native Terraform tasks for Azure Pipelines.

 ## Disadvantages of Terraform